 - Reward partner offers.
 Many credit card rewards programs have reward partners that offer more points when you make purchases with them.
 For example, the CommBank Awards program offers 1 bonus point per $1 when you use your card with a range of partners including Hoyts, Prouds, Crown Metropol and Thrifty.
 Other programs, including Velocity and Qantas Frequent Flyer, have seasonal promotions with partners to offer you bonus points.
 Check with your rewards program to find out what options are available to help boost your points balance and get more value from your card.

 - Tiered rewards programs.
 Some credit cards earn you different point rates based on your purchases.
-For example, the American Express Qantas Ultimate card offers 3 Qantas Points per $1 spent at participating restaurants and for certain Qantas products and services, 2 Qantas Points per $1 on overseas transactions, and 1 Qantas Point per $1 for most other transactions.
-It also earns 0.5 Qantas Points per $1 for utility bill and government payments.
+For example, the Qantas American Express Ultimate Card offers 1 Qantas Point per $1 spent for certain Qantas products and services, and 1.5 Qantas Points per $1 for most other transactions.
+It also earns 0.5 Qantas Points per $1 for government payments.
 With these cards, calculate the reward benefits based on where you regularly use your credit card and aim to pay with plastic at the places that offer the highest earn rate.

 - Reward redemptions.
 The points required for different redemptions varies.
 In some cases you may be able to get more value out of your rewards points by carefully choosing how you redeem them.